Ezekiel 32 – Egypt, Monster of the Seas, Destined for Hell

 a.
 In the twelfth year, on the fifteenth day of the month: This last of the seven prophecies against Egypt also happened in the twelfth year, the year after the fall of Jerusalem.
 Most agree that since no month is specifically mentioned, this happened the same month as the previous oracle (Ezekiel 32:1).
 This would be about two weeks later.

 i.
 F.B.
-Meyer made contemporary spiritual application of the idea of Ezekiel’s dating his words received from God: “We do well to observe special days in our diary of the years.
-The day of our conversation or consecration; the day of deliverance from overwhelming trouble; the day when He summoned us to some new duty; the day when Paradise shone around us with its golden sheen.”
+Meyer made a contemporary spiritual application of the idea of Ezekiel dating his words received from God: “We do well to observe special days in our diary of the years.
+The day of our conversion or consecration; the day of deliverance from overwhelming trouble; the day when He summoned us to some new duty; the day when Paradise shone around us with its golden sheen.”

 i.
 Wail over the multitude of Egypt: “Slain they were with the sword; but that was but a beginning of their sorrows, a trap door to eternal torment.
 Virgil, by a like figure, brings in Aeneas going down to hell, and there seeing Agamemnon, Dido, the Titans, Cyclopes, and other tyrants.”
 (Trapp)

 ii.
 “Whatever excellence Egypt may have imagined herself to possess would be as nothing, for her body would be consigned to the grave as with all the rest.”
 (Feinberg)

 iii.
 The depths of the earth: “Into hell, as that rich glutton in Luke 16:23, where our Saviour seemeth to allude to this place.”
 (Trapp)

 iv.
 Whom do you surpass in beauty?
 “How little does it signify, whether a mummy be well embalmed, wrapped round with rich stuff, and beautifully painted on the outside, or not.
 Go down into the tombs, examine the niches, and see whether one dead carcass be preferable to another.”
 (Clarke)